MicrosoftDocs/win32/desktop-src/DirectShow/cimagedisplay-checkpaletteheader.md

 ---
-Description: The CheckPaletteHeader method validates the palette entries in a VIDEOINFO structure. ms.assetid: bc18cbe6-0446-43a6-a50c-e587815b789d
+description: The CheckPaletteHeader method validates the palette entries in a VIDEOINFO structure. ms.assetid: bc18cbe6-0446-43a6-a50c-e587815b789d
 title: CImageDisplay.CheckPaletteHeader method (Winutil.h)
 ms.topic: reference